mrakgr/The-Spiral-Language/readme.md

             loop 0 l
 ```

 Since the `tag` here is dynamic, that makes it necessary to do dynamic indexing into `l`.
 As I mentioned earlier, if picklers are returned from if statement branches they will have to be allocated on the heap.
 The alternative to that is to do the processing in the branch itself.
 Generally speaking, it is always possible to convert `inl x = if cond then a else b in on_succ x` into an equivalent `if cond then on_succ a else on_succ b`.
-Thanks to Spiral's functions always inlining that makes it possible to avoid spurios allocation by doing the work directly in branches.
+Thanks to Spiral's functions always inlining that makes it possible to avoid spurious allocation by doing the work directly in branches.

 This might be going too much into it.
 The way the above loop is written simply makes sense and you'd not want to return the pickler from the branch for no reason.
 But you could.
 It is possible to write the above as...